gosling-lang/gos/README.md

 **Here be dragons 🐉**

-> The API is under active development.
-Feedback is much appreciated and most welcomed.
+> The **gos** API is under active development.
+Feedback is appreciated and welcomed.

 ```bash
 pip install gosling